Prime541/webmon/README.md

 ## Extensions

-This is a work in progress.
+This is a *work in progress*.

 It can be extended in many ways:
-- make use of Schemas to generically decode/encode/transform from one data structure to another, eg. Kafka Connect
+- make use of Schemas to generically decode/encode/transform from one data structure to another, eg. **Kafka Connect**
-- implement generic metric factories to allow to populate not only one database table, eg. Apache Flink
+- implement generic metric factories to allow to populate not only one database table, eg. **Apache Flink**
 - make use of **systemd** to manage the underlying services
-- propose to generate graphs in an Observability Platform, eg. Grafana
+- propose to generate graphs in an Observability Platform, eg. **Grafana**